ddhogan/ddhogan.github.io/_posts/2018-08-18-scope_and_hoisting_of_variables_functions_and_this_in_javascript.markdown

 With the advent of ECMAScript2015 (aka "ES6"), two new ways to declare variables were introduced: `let` and `const`, which are significant because they enable more granular control over the scope in which a variable is available.
 Both `let` and `const` define local variables which are available only in the level in which they're defined (whether a code block or function, and any contained sub-blocks).

-Hoisting
+# Hoisting
 --------

 In the following example, x is declared with `var`, and that same variable called x is known throughout the function (even on lines which preceed it!) and in sub-blocks.
-If x is declared with the newer `let` or `const`, then outer scopes don't have access to it, and if we "`let x;`" again in a sub-block, it's effectively a different variable (like if human twins separated at birth, but given the same name, are not the same person).
+If x is declared with the newer `let` or `const`, then outer scopes don't have access to it, and if we "`let x;`" again in a sub-block, it's effectively a different variable (like how human twins separated at birth, but given the same name, are not the same person).

 ~~~ JS
 // Example 3 (credit MDN)